Plant types and subtypes: Ferns, Evergreens

 Water Use: low

 Leaf Color: green

-Additional Tags: clumping, evergreen, fall interest, ornamental foliage, rock garden plant, woodland plant
+Additional Tags: colonizing, deer resistant, drought tolerant, evergreen, fall interest, naturalizing, ornamental foliage, rock garden plant, shade garden plant, woodland plant

 Pricing & Availability